Cold War razor wire echoes in Hungarian plan to stop migrants

-ROSZKE, Hungary/BELGRADE (Reuters) - Hungarian police herded hundreds of migrants past 4-metre (13-foot) high fences topped with razor wire into a new “Alien Holding Centre” on its southern border on Sunday, readying a security clampdown on an unremitting influx from Serbia.
+ROSZKE, Hungary/BELGRADE, Sept 6 (Reuters) - Hungarian police herded hundreds of migrants past 4-metre (13-foot) high fences topped with razor wire into a new “Alien Holding Centre” on its southern border on Sunday, readying a security clampdown on an unremitting influx from Serbia.

 The right-wing government of Prime Minister Viktor Orban, one of Europe’s most vociferous critics of mass immigration to Europe, has vowed to cut illegal border crossings to zero as of Sept.
 15, with a 175-km (108-mile) barrier and stringent new laws.
 He has asked parliament to approve sending in the army.